Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 As winds increase within this range, they are able to launch ever larger and heavier projectiles.
 These missiles batter, seriously damage, and often cause buildings to collapse, creating more debris.

 Due to the destructive airborne debris, these tornados have an effect similar to artillery.

 These winds can launch a vehicle into a building and can even carry buildings and vehicles away.

-A strong tornado may last 30 minutes or longer.
+A strong tornado may stay on the ground for 30 minutes or longer.

 From the year 2007 to 2010, approximately 1 in 50 tornados caused a death in the US, and these killer tornados averaged about 3 deaths each.
 This shows that the vast majority of tornados are survivable.